Hartree Partners (UK) Limited – Tax Strategy

 Tax risks and tax risk management

 Tax risk management is important to Hartree UK.
-Tax matters are proactively managed by having clear business controls and processes and, where appropriate, seeking professional advice from external advisors to minimise areas of risk.
-The Tax Team, based in the US, is responsible for the management of Hartree UK’s tax affairs supported by other finance personnel in the department and by UK based personnel.
+Tax matters are proactively managed by having clear business controls and processes and, where appropriate, seeking professional advice from external advisors to minimize areas of risk.
+The Tax Team, based in the US, is responsible for the management of Hartree UK’s tax affairs supported by other finance personnel and by UK based personnel.
 Suitably qualified external advisors prepare the annual Corporation Tax returns, which are reviewed for accuracy and completeness by the Tax Director before submission to HMRC.
 Professional advice is sought over specific items where the tax treatment is uncertain.
 Other tax returns, for example VAT, are prepared by the Tax Team and advice is sought from external advisers on matters of uncertainty.
 The Group has entered into an Advance Pricing Agreement (“APA”) covering the main cross border transactions of the Group, which has been approved by HMRC.
 This ensures transparency and certainty.

 Attitude to tax planning

 Hartree UK believes that sound corporate activities must be guided by an awareness of social values and morals as well as compliance with applicable laws and regulations.
 This approach is also reflected in various Hartree internal policies including, but not limited to its UK Compliance Manual, UK Anti-Bribery and Corruption Policy, FCPA & UK Bribery Act Policy Statement which fall under the accountability of Hartree’s Group Compliance Department lead by the Group Chief Compliance Officer based in the U.S.